The Rights of Privately Sponsored Refugees

 A representative from IRCC will ask you questions about the situation, and may also contact your sponsors.

 They will try to gather information, such as how much financial and settlement support you are being given, and they will try to connect you with the support you need.
-IRCC will also make a decision about who will provide you with financial and settlement support in the future.
+IRCC will also decide who will provide you with financial and settlement support in the future.
 If they find that you are not receiving enough support, and your sponsoring group is unable or unwilling to provide you with more support, they may declare a “sponsorship breakdown.”
 This means that your sponsoring group would no longer be responsible for providing you with financial and settlement support for the rest of the sponsorship period.
 In this case, you may:

 - be given another sponsoring group, or